towersvault/shinpokered/README.md

 It also doubles the effect of the X-stat items that AI trainers are fond of.
 And it disallows the use of Revive items in battle.
 Finally, it makes catching a wild Mewtwo more challenging.
+As compensation, SET mode gives an additional 1.5x EXP boost in trainer battles.

 You can choose RUN while holding SELECT in trainer battles to forfeit the match and black yourself out.